MehrResearch/rp2040hw/README.md

 # rp2040hw
-Low-level access to RP2040 hardware registers in Micropython using uctypes
+Low-level access to RP2040 hardware registers in MicroPython using uctypes

 ## What's it good for?
 The Raspberry Pi RP2040 microcontroller powers a range of versatile and very powerful development boards, including the [Raspberry Pi Pico] and the [Pimoroni Tiny 2040].The RP2040 Python SDK doesn't cover the chip's full hardware capabilities.
 Direct register access using the modules in this package allows full control of RP2040's low-level operations using Micropython.